openhab/openhab-addons/addons/binding/org.openhab.binding.heos/README.md

 Switch item=HeosKitchen_InputSelect	mappings=[aux_in_1 = "Aux In" , LivingRoom = "Living Room"]
 ```

-### The OnlineState of Groups and Players
+### The Online status of Groups and Players

 The online state of a Thing can be helpful for groups to control the visibility of group items within sitemap.
 So if the group is removed the visibility of those items is also changed.

 #### Example